Downton Abbey (film): Costumes

 Costumes were designed by Anna Mary Scott Robbins working with John Bright of the costume company COSPROP in London, which specialises in historic, period costumes.
 The company has some of Queen Mary's real wardrobe, studied for details of construction.
 Geraldine James' Queen Mary costume was constructed using material from one of the Queen's actual dresses.
 During the Ball scene, both Michelle Dockery and Elizabeth McGovern wore vintage dresses that were embellished with additional work.
 Dockery's beaded French gown had beads lengthened to the floor by hand.
-While Michelle Dockery wears Swarovski crystals in her tiara, Maggie Smith's is a 19th-century platinum piece from Bentley & Skinner of Piccadilly jewellers by Royal appointment with 16.5 carats of diamonds.
+While Michelle Dockery wears Swarovski crystals in her tiara, Maggie Smith's is a 19th-century platinum piece from Bentley & Skinner of Piccadilly, jewellers by Royal appointment with 16.5 carats of diamonds.
 Smith's ball gown was found in a vintage shop in Paris and dye was used to alter the turquoise colour to lilac.

 Filming

 Principal photography started in London in late August 2018.
 By 20 September, some filming was under way at Highclere Castle, Hampshire, which had been the main location for the television series.
-Also in September, filming was under way in Lacock, Wiltshire, with Dame Maggie Smith, Hugh Bonneville, Elizabeth McGovern and Michelle Dockery as well as two new cast members, Imelda Staunton (wife of Jim Carter) and Geraldine James; scenes shot in Lacock included a celebration with horses from the Royal Artillery.
+Also in September, filming was under way in Lacock, Wiltshire, with Maggie Smith, Hugh Bonneville, Elizabeth McGovern and Michelle Dockery, as well as two new cast members, Imelda Staunton and Geraldine James; scenes shot in Lacock included a celebration with horses from the Royal Artillery.
 Exterior scenes set in York were filmed on location at Beamish Museum, complete with operational trams.
-The Heritage Railways scenes were filmed on the North Yorkshire Moors Railway with Pickering terminus representing Kings Cross.
+The heritage railway scenes were filmed on the North Yorkshire Moors Railway with Pickering terminus represent inf Kings Cross.
 The Royal Mail Sorting Office Coach was borrowed from the Great Central Railway at Loughborough.
 Production additionally occurred at Shepperton Studios.
 Filming concluded in November 2018.

 Soundtrack

-Downton Abbey (Original Motion Picture Soundtrack) is the film's soundtrack album and musical score album of the same name, composed by John Lunn, conducted and orchestrated by Alastair King, edited by Mark Willsher and performed by The Chamber Orchestra of London with additional music composed by Chris Egan and prepared by Tristan Noon, while the music for the film's trailer was composed by David James Rosen.
-It was released on 13 September 2019 on CD, digital download and vinyl by Decca Gold, Decca Records and Universal Music Canada.
+John Lunn, who composed the television series' score returned to write music for the film.
+Downton Abbey (Original Motion Picture Soundtrack), which featured Lunn's music conducted and orchestrated by Alastair King, edited by Mark Willsher and performed by The Chamber Orchestra of London was released on 13 September 2019 on CD, digital download and vinyl by Decca Gold, Decca Records and Universal Music Canada.

 Release

-A companion book and guide to the feature film was available for pre-orders as early as August 2019 to be published on 17 September, that is a behind the scenes look at the film production.
+A companion book and guide to the feature film was available for pre-orders as early as August 2019 to be published on 17 September, that is a behind-the-scenes look at the film production.
 The film was released in Australia on 12 September 2019, in the United Kingdom on 13 September 2019 and in the United States on 20 September 2019.
 It premiered at Leicester Square on 9 September 2019.